Toufic H. Kalil House

 The Toufic H. Kalil House is a house museum in the North End neighborhood of Manchester, New Hampshire, designed by Frank Lloyd Wright in 1955.
 The Usonian Automatic design of this house allowed Wright to meet the requirements of Dr. Toufic and Mildred Kalil, a Lebanese professional couple.
 Wright used the term Usonian Automatic to describe the design of economical Usonian style houses constructed of modular concrete blocks.
-This house illustrates Wright's creative use of this inexpensive material.
+This house uses 2,580 such blocks.

 Typical of Wright's Usonian style, the Kalil house draws its beauty from simple, linear forms rather than ornamental details.
 Symmetrical rows of rectangular window openings give the heavy concrete a sense of airiness.

-The Kalil house was designed in the mid-1950s, near the end of Wright's life.
-The Zimmerman House was built in a very different Usonian style for Dr. Toufic Kalil's good friend and hospital colleague, Dr. Zimmerman, three lots down, on the same street, five years earlier.
+The Kalil house was designed in the mid-1950s, near the end of Wright's life, and constructed for $75,000, thrice the original cost.
+The Zimmerman House was built in a very different Usonian style for Dr. Kalil's good friend and hospital colleague, Dr. Zimmerman, on the same street, five years earlier.

 This 1380 sqft house contains a living room, kitchen, two bedrooms, two baths and a study.
 All of the original furniture, most of which is built-in, is still intact.

 In September 2019, it was reported that the house would be put up for sale in October, with an asking price of $850,000.
-The Currier Museum of Art, also in Manchester and very close by, subsequently acquired the house in November 2019, and began operating public tours there alongside the nearby Wright-designed Zimmerman House.
+The Currier Museum of Art, also in Manchester and very close by, subsequently acquired the house in November 2019, and began operating public tours there and at the Zimmerman House.
+In September 2025, the house was added to the National Register of Historic Places.